 Let’s be honest; being cozy is an utter delight.
 I’ve spent most of my life cultivating cozy moments.
-It’s not something I was aware of until I was an adult, but looking back, I can see how this has always been my way of choice.
+I wasn’t aware of this until I was an adult, but looking back, I can see how this has always been my way of choice.

 Being an introverted homebody surely influences my love of being snug, but there is more to it than that.
 When I think back to my childhood, I remember my mom setting the mood with lighting, adding twinkle lights for charm, making my room a place of creative, warm solitude.
-I see my dad taking me to artsy movies and record stores, and handing me down his love of reading a good magazine.
-I remember him opting to not go skiing with us, but instead sip hot coffee with a book in the lodge.
-As a teenager, I loved rainy days (still do).
-I used to ask Mother Nature for rain on my birthday.
-I was intrigued by living in Seattle as an adult.
-My sweet parents even took me to Seattle after high school to experience it.
-Ironically, it was sunny our entire trip.
-All of these things shaped who I am today, which is someone borderline obsessed with creating cozy moments.
+I see my dad taking me to artsy movies and record stores and handing down his love of reading a good magazine.
+Every winter, my dad would choose not to ski with us but instead sip hot coffee with a book in the lodge.
+It used to puzzle me why he would choose to sit alone in the cabin.
+Now, I totally get it.
+As a teenager, I loved rainy days (I still do).
+I used to wish for rain on my birthday (I still do).
+As a teenager, I was desperate to move to the wet and rainy, Grunge Capital of the World: Seattle.
+My parents took me to Seattle for my high school graduation, and ironically, it was sunny our entire trip.
+These things shaped who I am today, which is someone borderline obsessed with creating cozy moments.

 I’m not alone in my obsession.
 The Danish lifestyle, hygge, became a big trend a couple of years ago.
 Also, “cosagach” — an old Gaelic word for being snug and cozy.
-Hygge (pronounced hoo-gah) is a mood of coziness and comfortable conviviality with feelings of wellness and contentment.
+Hygge (pronounced hoo-gah) is a mood of coziness and comfortable conviviality — feeling well and content.
 There have been loads of articles and books about how to create a world of hygge in your home.
 I’ve never read any of them, but I’m pretty sure I do most of them already.
 Journalist Laura Weir just published Cosy: The British Art of Comfort, which may explain my Anglophile tendencies.

 I pushed myself in 2018 to say YES a lot more.
 I went to events in the city.
 I traveled away from my family more.
 I spoke at conferences and on podcasts.
-These are things I tend to shy away from, but I know that pushing myself past my comfort zone can be good for me.
-I just can’t do that all year long.
-After I wrapped up a lot of my big, busy projects last October, I decided it was time for me to go into full-blown hermit mode.
-The beauty was that I did it without shame or guilt but real pride.
-I was listening to what my body and mind needed.
+I tend to shy away from these things, but I know that pushing myself past my comfort zone can be good for me.
+But I can’t do that all year long.
+After I wrapped up my busy projects last October, I decided it was time to go into hermit mode.
+The beauty was that I did it without shame or guilt.
+I listened to what my body and mind needed.

 I’m now cultivating coziness for my family as well.
 I never have artificial lights on in the house unless desperately needed (twinkle lights are the exception!).
 I often have a soothing soundtrack on in the background while my kids color or play with toys.
 I light candles on cold, overcast days.
 I have blankets and pillows in all rooms to cozy up with.
-I know the beauty of drinking a warm beverage by the fire.
+I enjoy drinking a warm beverage by the fire.
 We play board games on a slow Saturday and make pancakes every Sunday.
 I sing lullabies to my kids as they drift off to sleep.
-This isn’t contrived, but how I organically create softness and warmth in our daily lives.
-I will sometimes ask my 5-year-old daughter what my favorite thing is, and she will say, “Being cozy!”
-Except she’s wrong.
-It’s her and her brother—our family, but being cozy is a close second.
+This isn’t contrived, but how I organically create warmth in our daily lives.
+I sometimes ask my 5-year-old daughter what my favorite thing is, and she will say, “Being cozy!”
+This makes me smile — except she’s wrong — it’s our family, but being cozy is a close second.